 The Advantages of IVF are:

 - It helps infertile couple to have a baby of their own (with their own eggs and sperm)

 - Unless donor egg or donor sperm is used, the DNA will be that of intended parents only

 The Disadvantages of IVF are:

-2. IVF can result in Overian Hyperstimulation Syndrome.
-In ivf, ovaries of intended mother (or egg donor) are stimulated to produce more than 1 high quality eggs.
-The hormones and drugs used to stimulate ovaries, can have side effects leading to condition called overian hyperstimulation syndrome
+2. IVF can result in Ovarian Hyperstimulation Syndrome.
+In IVF, ovaries of the intended mother (or egg donor) are stimulated to produce more than 1 high quality eggs.
+The hormones and drugs used to stimulate ovaries can have side effects leading to condition called ovarian hyperstimulation syndrome

 What are the risks associated with in vitro fertilization?